 Best TV for Watching Sports

-The best sports watching TV we've tested so far is the LG C7 OLED TV.
+The best TV for watching sports we've tested so far is the LG B7 OLED TV.
 Its picture quality is excellent, and it can reproduce the luscious grass of tennis and football fields evenly and without blotches.

 As usual with OLED TVs, their motion performance is excellent.
 At the higher frame rates sports are usually broadcast at, it looks exceptionally fluid and free of trails following fast moving objects.
 Another nice aspect is their excellent viewing angles, which makes them a great choice if you often watch games with a group of friends.